Riboprobe

 A Riboprobe, abbreviation of RNA probe, is a segment of labelled RNA that can be used to detect a target mRNA or DNA during in situ hybridization.
 RNA probes can be produced by in vitro transcription of cloned DNA inserted in a suitable plasmid downstream of a viral promoter.
 Some bacterial viruses code for their own RNA polymerases, which are highly specific for the viral promoters.
 Using these enzymes, labeled NTPs, and inserts inserted in both forward and reverse orientations, both sense and antisense riboprobes can be generated from a cloned gene.

 Since James Watson and Francis Crick revealed the double helix nature of DNA molecule (Watson & Crick, 1953), the hydrogen bonds between the four bases are well known: adenine always binds to thymine and cytosine always binds to guanine.
 This binding pattern is the basic principle of modern genetic technologies.
 Joseph Gall and Mary Lou Pardue published a paper in 1969 demonstrating that radioactive marked ribosomal DNA can be used to detect its complementary DNA sequence in a frog egg, known as the first researchers who use DNA probes to perform in situ hybridization.
 RNA probes were proved to be able to perform the same function and also used with in situ hybridization.
 Fluorescent dyed probes replaced radio labeled probes due to the consideration of safety, stability, and ease of detection.
 Detecting a DNA sequence is similar to "looking for a needle in a haystack, with the needle being the DNA sequence of interest and the haystack being a set of chromosomes".
 The ability of the DNA helix to disassociate, re-anneal and the remarkable accuracy of base-pairing grants riboprobes the ability to locate its complementary DNA sequence on chromosomes.

+It is found by two independent riboprobes, that the most important cell populations of the hippocampus, are expressing high levels of diacylglycerol lipase α (DGL-α), an enzyme involved in the production of the endocannabinoid 2-arachidonoyl-glycerol (2-AG: C23H38O4; 20:4, ω-6).